 My first adventure race was in a canoe, from Whitehorse to Dawson, in the Yukon River Quest in 2009 and 2010.

 I started winter ultra adventures in 2015, with the MYAU, and finished the 430 in 2015, 300 mile in 2016, 430 mile again in 2017, and then travelled to Alaska and finished the ITI 350 mile.
 All on foot.
 In 2019 I finished the 430 mile MYAU on x-country skis.
 In 2022 I switched over to a fat bike and did the 300 mile MYAU.
 In 2023 I finished the 430 mile on my bike, becoming the first woman (and second person) to finish that distance on all three modes.

-I have a love of the Yukon, and that is a significant reason I keep coming back to the MYAU.
+I have a love of the Yukon wilderness, and that is the main reason I keep coming back to the MYAU.
 Also, the people involved have become my good friends and I love returning each year to see them all.

 I'm born and raised in the Yukon.
 I'm from a small community north of Whitehorse (Mayo).